 When evaluating the financial condition of an entity, the first thing to look at is the Statement of Net Position and the Statement of Revenues, Expenses and Changes in Fund Net Position.
-For 2022 the District's current assets, defined as those consisting of cash and other resources reasonably expected to be realized in cash or consumed within one year, increased by \$2,109,142.
-Cash/Cash Equivalents, Investments, Restricted Cash/Equivalents, Accounts Receivable, and Inventory are all reported as current assets, with each of these items increasing in 2022.
-Restricted investments, also current asset, shows a decrease in 2022.
+For 2023, the District's current assets, defined as those resources reasonably expected to be realized in cash or consumed within one year, increased by \$397,834.
+Current assets include Cash/Equivalents, Investments, Restricted Cash/Equivalents, Restricted Investments, Accounts Receivable, Prepaid Expenses, and Inventory.

-Capital Assets, defined as an item costing more than \$5,000 with an expected useful life of more than one year, increased by \$116,766 in 2022.
+Capital Assets, defined as an item costing more than \$5,000 with an expected useful life of more than one year, increased by \$3,237,110 in 2023.
 The District's system of pipelines, Service Center, Wastewater Treatment Plant, and fleet of equipment comprise the majority of the District's capital assets.
-In order to maintain an acceptable accounting standard of reporting, the District reported depreciation expense in the amount of \$713,718 on these capital assets in 2022.
-Total Assets, which includes the total resources owned by the District, increased by \$2,483,169.
-One notable addition to the District's Total Assets in 2022 is Net Pension Asset in the amount of \$257,261.
-In past years, this item was reported in the liabilities section as Net Pension Liability.
-Due to changes in actuarial assumptions and other financial inputs, this item has become an asset in the current reporting period.
+In order to maintain an acceptable accounting standard of reporting, the District reported depreciation expense in the amount of \$779,901 on these capital assets in 2023.
+Total Assets, which includes the total resources owned by the District, increased by \$3,377,683.

 Generally, when Current Assets and Total Assets are increasing, it is a sign of financial growth.
 However, Current and Total Liabilities must also be evaluated.
 When these items begin to increase more than the Current or Total Asset accounts, further assessment may be warranted.
 Current Liabilities, which are short-term financial obligations that are due within one year, include Accounts/Retainages Payable, Accrued Salaries, Unearned Revenue, Interest Payable, Loans/Bonds Payable, and Compensated Absences Payable.
-Most of these items decreased in 2022, with only Accounts/Retainages Payable and Unearned Revenue increasing.
-Total Current Liabilities increased by \$114,236 in 2022.
+While most of these items increased in 2023, the total amount of the increase was less than the corresponding increase in Current Assets, as Total Current Liabilities increased by \$345,443 and Total Current Assets increased by \$397,834 in 2023.

 Noncurrent Liabilities, which are amounts owed by the District that are due to be paid more than one year from the current period, include items such as Bonds Payable, Net Pension Liability, and Net OPEB Liability.
-Total Noncurrent Liabilities decreased by \$1,616,489, mostly due to Net Pension Liability being zeroed out and reported as Net Pension Asset, as previously mentioned.
-Total Liabilities for 2022 decreased by \$1,502,253.
+Total Noncurrent Liabilities increased by \$2,812,797, mostly due to changes in the Pension Liability account, which was reported as an asset in 2022.
+Changes in actuarial assumptions and other financial inputs have resulted in the Net Pension Liability returning to the financial statements in 2023 in the amount of \$2,868,346.
+Net OPEB Liability and Bonds Payable both show decreases in 2023.
+Total Liabilities for 2023 increased by \$3,158,240.